rmsk2/X16_mandelbrot/README.md

 ![](/result.png?raw=true "Example picture in hires mode")

+You can download a prebuilt version of the software in the release section.
+In order to run it you have to start the Commander
-You have to start the Commander X16 emulator with at least the following options: `-sdcard sdcard.img -rtc` for all features to work. `LOAD` the program from SD card and type `RUN` to start it.
-Alternatively you can utilize the `-prg` option to load the program even if it is not stored on the SD-card  image.
+X16 emulator with at least the following options: `-sdcard sdcard.img -rtc` for all features to work.
+Utilize the `-prg` option to load the program even if it is not stored on the SD-card image or `LOAD` the program from SD card.
+Type `RUN` to start it.
 If you have a german keyboard you also may want to add `-keymap de`.
 I use `./x16emu -sdcard sdcard.img -prg mandelbr.prg -keymap de -rtc` to start the emulator.

 # Building the software